-The deadline for submitting oral presentation proposals is October 15.
+The deadline for submitting oral presentation proposals is October 15 (but please see individual track home pages for exceptions to this deadline).
 Teams are notified by October 20 whether a proposal has been accepted for presentation.

 Any organization whose paper will appear in the TAC proceedings must sign a copyright release form.
 Teams that are giving an oral presentation must also fill in the speaker section of the form.
 The senior author at each organization can sign for other authors, but if a team consists of multiple organizations, a signed copyright release form is required from each organization.